 Essentially, the fur, skin, and eye color are not actually determined by the color of melanin but by how much melanin is present.

-If your kitten still has blue eyes by the time she’s 8 weeks old, she’ll probably retain her blue eyes into adulthood.
-Once the kitten’s eye color has come in, this is the color she will have throughout her adult life.
+If your kitten still has blue eyes by the time they’re 10 weeks old, they’ll probably retain their blue eyes into adulthood.
+Once a kitten’s eye color has come in, that is the color that they will have throughout their adult life.

 Cat Eye Colors

 The color of cat eyes has quite a wide range.

 Then there are the more unusual characteristics that can sometimes be found in a cat’s eyes and are usually rare.

 If you’re wondering what the most common eye color in cats is, it is usually some form of gold, yellow, or greenish-yellow.

 What Causes Eye Color Changes in Adult Cats?

 It’s quite rare for an adult cat to suddenly have a change in eye color without it being a health issue.